 K - Subject knowledge

 Methods of Teaching / Learning

-The learning and teaching strategy is designed to deliver subject knowledge, to develop cognitive/ analytical skills, and to develop in-depth transferable, practical, and professional skills.
-Specifically, the weekly lectures deliver subject knowledge through an overview of the English novel, and develop cognitive/analytical skills in analysing literature and its historical and intellectual contexts.
+The learning and teaching strategy is designed to deliver subject knowledge, to develop cognitive/analytical skills, and to develop in-depth transferable, practical, and professional skills.
+Specifically, the weekly lectures deliver subject knowledge through an overview of the English novel and develop cognitive/analytical skills in analyzing literature and its historical and intellectual contexts.
 The weekly seminars involve student-led discussions that develop key employability skills in communication and in working individually and as part of a group.
 The seminars also provide students with instruction on planning and implementing timetables for work and on presenting ideas coherently under time constraints.